 Paramahansa Yogananda Ashram Ranchi: Yogoda Math, India can be called the Alma Mater of Paramahansa Yogananda.
 In 1917, Paramahansa Yogananda came here to start his life’s work, and it was at this very place where he first started teaching Kriya Yoga.

-The ashram is about 18 acres and is aesthetically designed.
-There are fruit orchards, a lovely garden, guest house, Smriti Mandir, a Shiva Temple, a mesmerising meditation hall built with stone and marble and beautiful shrines of dedicated to Paramahansa Yogananda.
+- The ashram is about 18 acres and is aesthetically designed.
+There are fruit orchards, a lovely garden, a guest house, Smriti Mandir, a Shiva Temple, a mesmerizing meditation hall built with stone and marble, and beautiful shrines dedicated to Paramahansa Yogananda.

 Inside The Yogoda Ashram, Ranchi, India

 - Even before you enter this pristine ashram you will be amazed by the surroundings.
 The complex is complete with different buildings and a lovely green garden that ties all of it together.

 - It is so refreshing to just stand outside and take in all the refreshing air.
 The main shrine was once the living quarters of the great Paramahansa Yoganandaji.

 - The room is now open to private meditations.
 You can just go and sit there and no one will come and disturb you.
 It will be just you and your thoughts and there is nothing more enriching than that.

 - This room is also an excellent way to gain an insight into Paramahansa Yoganandaji’s life.
 You will find the hand and foot impressions of Paramahansa Yoganandaji in this very room.

 - Paramahansa Yoganandaji’s personal belongings are also kept here for you to see.
 The rose from this burial ground is also kept outside the room.